Everything about paper shredders

 - 10 – 30 gallon – Small office

 - 30 gallon or more – Large office

 Does the capacity matter much?

-Please note that the DIN security level has a significant impact on how quickly the wastebin fills up.
-A DIN P-2 shredder that shreds documents into long strips will fill up the container much faster than a DIN P-5 shredder that generates tiny particles that takes up less volume in the bin.
+Please note that the DIN security level has a significant impact on how quickly the waste bin fills up.
+A DIN P-2 shredder that shreds documents into long strips will fill up the container much faster than a DIN P-5 shredder that generates tiny particles that take up less volume in the bin.